 “Pupils’ behaviour is consistently good.
 They listen attentively and work well in lessons.
 They are friendly and polite. “

 Children create their own class charter with the teacher at the start of the year so behaviour expectations are clear and agreed.

-If behaviour continues, the child’s name is moved to orange.
+If the negative behaviour continues, the child’s name is moved to orange.
 Consequence: child misses 5 minutes of the next break time.
 If behaviour continues, the child’s name is moved to red.
-Consequence: child misses all of break time or 15 minutes of lunchtime.
+Consequence: child misses all of their break time or 15 minutes of their lunchtime.